What Is Senior Dog Food?

 Overall Dog Nutrition

 Meat and fish ingredients can provide a dog with an adequate supply of protein and fat.
-Protein is used to repair, growth, and maintain a dog’s cells.
+Protein is used to repair, grow, and maintain a dog’s cells.
 The more active a dog, the more protein they require.
-Fat is used for a number of bodily functions alongside as dense source of energy.
+Fat is used for a number of bodily functions along with as a dense source of energy.